Before you begin

 as described in the this procedure.

-WebLogic Server includes pre-packaged WS-Policy files that you can use for configuring message-level security and reliable messaging, including the following.
-These files are static and you cannot change them:
+WebLogic Server includes the following pre-packaged WS-Policy files that you can use for configuring message-level security and reliable messaging; these files are static and you cannot change them:

 xs:base64Binaryusing MIME attachments over HTTP to carry that data while at the same time allowing both the sender and the receiver direct access to the XML data without having to be aware that any MIME artifacts were used to marshal the